diogoaurelio/schedoscopeWiki/Scheduling.md

 - if the current view's transformation version checksum differs from the one previously store, the view is rematerialized because logic might have changed;

-- after rematerialization, transformation version checksum and timestamp are updated in the Hive metastore.
+After rematerialization, transformation version checksum and timestamp are updated in the Hive metastore.

-Note that rematerialization of a view results in new transformation timestamps, which is propagated to the views that depend on it, resulting in potentially further rematerializations.
+Note that rematerialization of a view results in new transformation timestamps, which might affect the views depending on that view and trigger their rematerialization.